ardunn/nikobellicbot/README.md

 # Niko Bellic Bot

-He is a voice quip bot who patrols the Grand Theft Auto and gaming subreddits.
+He is a voice quip bot who recklessly patrols the Grand Theft Auto and gaming subreddits.
 Do *not* make him angry.

 He is based on Rockstar Games' character Niko Bellic.